billynewport/datasurface/ROADMAP.md

 ## Phase 3: Federated Data platform support

 This allows an ecosystem to be distributed across data producers and consumers using different platforms and have it work seamlessly.
 The Ecosystem manages the data pipelines across multiple data platforms as well as enforces governance restrictions on what data can be stored where.

-## Phase: Streaming Microsoft Azure Data Platform

-This will allow an ecosystem to be rendered top of Microsoft Azure.
-Streaming and batch consumers will be supported at this time.
-Consumers can have data delivered with low latency when required and in batch mode when not.
-Apache Beam will likely feature in this for implementing a streaming pipeline including transformations.

-## Phase: Azure SnowFlake support as a data container

-This will support Snowflake using either external tables using lakehouse or native tables.
-Based on experience, external tables will be supported first.

-## Phase: Milestoned data support

-This will produce fully milestoned versions of data from data producers.
-This will maintain a linked list of records for every key in every dataset.
-The linked list will provide the latest record if one exists as well as every version of the record for that key that existed before.